 The standard charge for bulky waste covers a single collection of up to four items.
 There are extra charges for additional items.

 - Minimum charge (up to four items): £19.70

 - Minimum charge (one to four items): £84

 - Between five and eight items £167.50

-Please note that skips need to be licensed and that we reserve the right for collection staff to refuse to collect items on inspection if they believe they present a significant risk to health and safety or harm to the environment.
+Please note that we reserve the right for staff to refuse to lift/collect items if on inspection they reasonably believe that doing so would present a significant risk to health and safety or harm to the environment.